 This section is the most important part of the budget request.
-The information in this section is the primary basis the DPB analyst will use in considering whether to recommend to the Governor that the project be included in his proposed budget bill.
-Therefore, it is incumbent upon the agency to clearly, accurately, and thoroughly describe what is being requested and why.
+The information in this section may be the primary source of information the DPB analyst will use in considering whether to recommend to the Governor that the project be included in his proposed budget bill.
+It is incumbent upon the agency to clearly, accurately, and thoroughly describe what is being requested and why.

 The description should tell, in some detail, what is being requested.
-It should include a discussion of the size and scope of the proposed project, including an estimate of what portion of the project is renovation and what portion is new construction.
-In addition to a measure of square footage, "size" and "scope" encompass the capacity of a facility, e.g. number of classrooms, number of beds, gallons, etc., if applicable, as well as the overall function and intended use of the project.
+It should include a discussion of the size and scope of the proposed project, including an estimate of what portions of the project are acquisition, renovation, and new construction.
+In addition to being a measure of square footage, "size" and "scope" also encompass the capacity of a facility, e.g. number of classrooms, number of beds, gallons, etc., if applicable, as well as the overall function and intended use of the project.
 The description should include an estimate of the general programmatic allocation of space (e.g. 40 percent classroom, 40 percent laboratory, and 20 percent office).
 Institutions of higher education should include information on any required increases to student fees related to a project.

-The justification is the reason the agency is requesting the project: why it is needed and how it will enable the agency to perform its mission better.
-This explanation should be as specific and detailed as possible, without resorting to grandstanding generalities.
-Be succinct and be sure to discuss how the project supports the agency.
+The justification identifies the reason or need for the project.
+It should explain how the project will enable the agency to perform its mission better.
+This explanation should be as specific and detailed as possible.
+Be succinct and be sure to discuss how the project supports the agency and its statutory mission.